James Bond Swimwear from Connery to Craig

 Update: We have a more recent version of this post with all new alternatives.
 You can see it here!

 Beach weather is coming on fast.
 Which means it’s time to start looking at some James Bond swimwear!
 In this post, we’re going to be looking at affordable alternatives for every pair of swim shorts that Bond has worn in the films (or at least the ones I can think of).
 If I’ve missed any, just let me know in the comments.
-And if you’re looking for some Bond-style summer shirts to wear with the shorts, check out this post.
+And if you’re looking for some Bond-style summer shirts to wear with the shorts, check out our series starting with this post.
 Okay, let’s dive right in!*

 The From Russia With Love Boat Shorts